Non-semisimple link and manifold invariants for symplectic fermions: Introduction

 The symplectic fermion quasi-Hopf algebra $\sympFerm$ can be understood as a version of the quantum group of type $B_N$ at $q=i$ \cite{Flandoli:2017xwu}.
 Note that the parameter is the rank while the root of unity is kept fixed.
 In the other class of standard examples, namely small quantum groups for $sl(2)$, as in~\cite{Lyu-inv-MCG, FGST, Creutzig:2017khq}, the parameter is the order of the root of unity.
 These two classes of examples probe different aspects of non-semisimple invariants: For $B_N$ the number of simple objects is always $4$ and the maximal composition length of their projective covers increases, while for $sl(2)$ the maximal composition length of projective covers is~$4$, but the number of simple objects increases.

 For $\hmodM[\sympFerm]$ we compute invariants of the unknot and the Hopf link with different framings, and of torus knots for the tensor ideals $\hmodM[\sympFerm]$, $\ProjIdeal[{\hmodM[\sympFerm]}]$ and, importantly, also for a choice of intermediate ideal $\tensIdeal$ (in the case $N=2$).
-The ideal $\tensIdeal$ and a modified trace on it are obtained via the pullback construction specialised to quasi-Hopf algebras, see Section~\ref{sec:pullback-qHopf}.
+The ideal $\tensIdeal$ and a modified trace $\modTr^{\tensIdeal}$ on it are obtained via the pullback construction specialised to quasi-Hopf algebras, see Section~\ref{sec:pullback-qHopf}.

 The results are listed in \Cref{table:invariants} from Section~\ref{sec:examples_link_invariants}.
 Most interestingly, the intermediate ideal we consider contains a continuum of mutually non-isomorphic indecomposable objects which all have the same composition series made out of 4 simple objects.
 The family we consider can be conveniently parameterised by a complex $2 \times 2$-matrix $\parMat \in \operatorname{Mat}_2(\field[C])$, and we denote the corresponding representation of $\sympFerm$ by $P_\parMat \in \tensIdeal$.
-It turns out that the invariants can depend continuously on~$\parMat$.
+For a ribbon graph $T$ coloured by such $P_\parMat$, it turns out that the corresponding invariants $\renRTinvariant[{\modTr^{\tensIdeal}}](T)$ can depend continuously on~$\parMat$.
 For example the invariant of $O(n,P_\parMat)$, the $n$-framed unknot coloured by~$P_\parMat$, is

 Such a dependence on continuous parameters can never happen for the extremal choices $\tensIdeal=\cat$ and $\tensIdeal=\ProjIdeal$ for the tensor ideal in a finite tensor category, see \Cref{rem:no-contiua-for-C-and-ProjC} for more details.